 - We may not tell you before we make this change, but we will send you information about the specific change we made once it happens. - You or your provider can ask for an "exception" from these changes.
 We will send you a notice with the steps you can take to ask for an exception.
 Please refer to Chapter 9 of this handbook for more information on exceptions. - A drug is taken off the market.
 If the Food and Drug Administration (FDA) says a drug you are taking is not safe or the drug's manufacturer takes a drug off the market, we will take it off the Drug List.
 If you are taking the drug, we will let you know.
-Please discuss with your doctor to find another drug for your condition.
+Your prescriber will also know about this change, and can work with you to find another drug for your condition.